paulpossart/produktiv/README.md

 - Open a terminal and run `psql -U postgres` to open the PostgreSQL CLI as the default superuser 'postgres'

-- Then run the following:
+- Then enter the following:

 ```bash
 CREATE DATABASE produktiv_db;